P7h/p7hb-docker-mllib-twitter-sentiment/README.md

 ## Introduction
-This Docker image facilitates analyzing, processing and visualizing Twitter Sentiment using the following technologies:
+Docker image facilitating analysis, processing and visualizing Twitter Sentiment using Spark MLlib for Spark-MLlib-Twitter-Sentiment-Analysis hosted on [GitHub](https://github.com/P7h/Spark-MLlib-Twitter-Sentiment-Analysis).

-* Scala
-* Spark
-* Spark MLlib
-* Spark Streaming
-* Spark SQL
-* Stanford CoreNLP
-* Redis
-* D3.js
-* Datamaps
-* Flask
+Please check [README](https://github.com/P7h/Spark-MLlib-Twitter-Sentiment-Analysis/blob/master/README.md) of the GitHub project or the [blogpost](http://P7h.org) for more info.

+## Demo
+### TBD

 ## Softwares and versions
 This Docker image is built on top of another image: [p7hb-docker-spark](https://hub.docker.com/r/p7hb/p7hb-docker-spark/), which contains Java, Scala, SBT and Apache Spark.